Bailando 2021: == First duel: Adagio ==

-On September 23 and 24, Jimena Barón was absent from the judges' stand for work reasons.
+On 23 and 24 September, Jimena Barón was absent from the judges' stand for work reasons.
 In his place was Lourdes Sánchez.

 Round 15: "Dancing with guest singers"

 In this round, the couples had the special participation of a professional singer.

 It is not obligation that both the celebrity and the professional sing, they still have the possibility to perform it.
 The couples can choose whether to sing or dance or both.
 The special guest has to sing, but can also dance.

 The singing must be performed live and they can sing more than one song, if they wish.